-The League President assigns participants to teams from player registration contracts on the basis of grade, school, geographical location of residence (participants must live in a 50-mile radius of the Dallas Metroplex), team needs, prior team affiliation, etc. Except in rare circumstances, team assignments will not be changed once a player is assigned to a team.
+The League President assigns participants to teams from player registration contracts on the basis of grade, school, geographical location of residence (participants must live in a 50-mile radius of the Dallas Metroplex), team needs, prior team affiliation, etc. Age is not considered except in extreme cases as determined by the Sports Commissioner on a case-by-case basis.
+Except in rare circumstances, team assignments will not be changed once a player is assigned to a team.
 Any player reassignment requires the prior approval of the Sport Commissioner.